 Please use our online Submissions Manager and send a submission that provides:

-- A single .doc or .docx document (excepting art submissions) that contains your Cover Letter, followed by your work.
+- A single .doc or .docx document (excepting art submissions) that contains your work.
 Please read the genre guidelines below for information about formatting your work.

-- Your Cover Letter should include your name, address, phone number, email address, how you heard about So to Speak, and brief bio describing your background as a writer or artist and any applicable awards or publications.
+- Your Cover Letter, written in the Submittable portal, should include your name, address, phone number, email address, how you heard about So to Speak, and brief bio describing your background as a writer or artist and any applicable awards or publications.

 We will notify you about the status of your submission electronically.